tzerbib/csci2390-cryptography-assignment/psi/README.md

 PSI allows two parties that each possess a set of items to find out the intersection of these items, without revealing the non-intersecting items.

-There are many variants of PSI, some find the size of the intersection only, some allow computing a function over the intersection.
+There are many variants of PSI: some find the size of the intersection only, while others allow computing a function over the intersection.
-Further, some are optimized for cases where both parties have similarly-sized sets, or cases where they have radically assymetric sizes.
+Furthermore, some are optimized for cases where both parties have similarly-sized sets, or cases where they have radically asymmetric sizes.

 ## Your task